Watch a kangaroo attack a landing paraglider in Australia

 If paragliding in Australia is on your adventure wish list, you might want to be prepared to battle random kangaroos.

-That's exactly what happened to paraglider Jonathan Bishop who filmed his landing with his GoPro camera only to be attacked by a kangaroo who wasn't happy to see the intruder.
+That's exactly what happened to paraglider Jonathan Bishop, who filmed his landing with his GoPro camera only to be attacked by a kangaroo who wasn't happy to see the intruder.

-In the video, posted on March 8, we see Bishop excitedly making the perfect landing at the Orroral Space Tracking Station in Australian Capital Territory, Australia.
+In the video, posted Friday, we see Bishop excitedly making the perfect landing at the Orroral Space Tracking Station in Australian Capital Territory, Australia.

-"I had been paragliding cross country for two hours near Canberra and had reached a position where I had to land," Bishop said in the video description.
+"I had been paragliding cross country for two hours near Canberra and had reached a position where I had to land," Bishop says in the video description.
 "I was concentrating on the landing and didn't notice the kangaroo until after I landed."

 In Australia, these marsupials with nasty claws have been known to leap out of the bush and attack humans.